 Events are collected by means of instrumentation added to the server source code.
 Instruments time events, which is how the Performance Schema provides an idea of how long events take.
 It is also possible to configure instruments not to collect timing information.
 This section discusses the available timers and their characteristics, and how timing values are represented in events.

-Timers vary in precision and the amount of overhead they
+Timers vary in precision and amount of overhead.
+To see what

-involve.
-To see what timers are available and their
+timers are available and their characteristics, check the

 NULL, that timer is not supported on your

 TIMER_NAMEcolumn shows the names of the available timers.

 CYCLErefers to the timer that is based on the CPU (processor) cycle counter.
 The timers in

 setup_timersthat you can use are those that do not have

 NULLin the other columns.
 If the values associated with a given timer name are